ONDC-Official/beckn-sandbox/devops/README.md

 | [default-bpp-network.yml](https://github.com/ONDC-Official/beckn-sandbox/blob/develop/config/samples/bpp-network.yaml) |

-Edit the file and change the port number in default-bpp.yml or default-bap.yml file as per the requirement at below line. default-client.yml
+Edit the deploy.sh script and pass the correct **port number** and **default_yml** as per the requirement at the below line.

+Also, add/change the cp with default.yml file in deploy.sh script.

-To create the default.yml please follow the developers guide
+To create the default.yml please follow the developer's guide.

 ```bash
 cp Dockerfile default-bap-client.yml default-bap-network.yml ~/beckn-sandbox